desteves/realm/README.md

 # realm pkg

-This package contains MongoDB Stitch (soon to be renamed to Realm) authentication and GraphQL Client
+This Golang package contains MongoDB Stitch (soon to be renamed to Realm) Authentication and a GraphQL Client.

 See examples/